s2l1/Headless-Samourai-Dojo/README.md

 ## 1. [HARDWARE REQUIREMENTS]
 - https://forum.odroid.com/viewtopic.php?f=176&t=33781
 I am using this with a 500gb Samsung Portable SSD + USB3.0 and SD card.
 I reccommend quality SD card.
 I am also using hardline internet connection.
-You will also need a Windows / Linux / Mac with decent specs that is on the same network as the ODROID.
+You will need a Windows / Linux / Mac with good specs that is on the same network as the ODROID.
 Before this I have tried to get running on a Pi3b+ but had a problem.
 Hypothesis for problem "nodejs can communicate with bitcoind but it doesn't get a response fast enough."
 If you get Dojo running on Pi3b+ please contact or post a guide.

 ## 2. [OPERATING SYSTEM]